PERSONALITY-RELATED PATTERNS AND PSYCHOLOGICAL INTERPRETATION OF A HAIR MINERAL ANALYSIS

 Nutritional balancing science can often easily identify these imbalances in the mothers-to-be, either before they become pregnant or when they become pregnant.
 It can also guide the restoration of improved health so that imbalances are not passed on and the children are born healthier and happier.

 THE MAJOR PERSONALITY-RELATED TRENDS

 For each of these patterns, an article exists on this website that describes it in more detail.
 Here I will only give the highlights of each pattern.
-More advanced and complex patterns and much more information about the topic are found in the 4th edition of Nutritional Balancing And Hair Mineral Analysis, 2010, 2014 and 2016 and the newer version of this book, Development Science and Development Programs, 2019.
+More advanced and complex patterns and much more information about the topic are found in the text, Nutritional Balancing And Hair Mineral Analysis, 2010, 2014 and 2016 and the newer version of this book, Development Science and Development Programs, 2019.